fuse-lang/fuse-lang.github.io/_docs/basics/1-identifiers.md

 ### Naming Conventions

-In addition to the rules above, conventions for identifiers are used throughout the `@fuse` libraries, These conventions provide some much needed consistency for variables, functions, public methods and type names.
-However the compiler dosn't enfore these conventions so feel free to use whatever fit your needs.
+In addition to the rules above, conventions for identifiers are used throughout the `@fuse` libraries, These conventions provide some much-needed consistency for variables, functions, public methods, and type names.
+However, the compiler doesn't enforce these conventions so feel free to use whatever fit your needs.

 | Item | Conventions |
 |:-----|:-----------:|